turbocasino/LOOP-L250-Chiller/README.md

     "path":"r'C:\\User\\...\\python\\log'",
     "default_rate":"60",
     "date_format":"'%d-%m-%Y %H:%M:%S'"
+    "temp_lim":"2"
     }

-in which are itemized the path of the log file, the default sampling rate and the format of time logging: the file can be changed to your needs.
-It's necessary to format as strings every field but the def_rate: respect the example format ("  '...'  ").
+in which are itemized the path of the log file, the default sampling rate, the format of time logging and the tolerated variation of temp before displaying warning message: the file can be changed to your needs.
+It's necessary to format as strings every field but the def_rate and temp_lim: respect the example format ("  '...'  ").

 ## How to use it
 When executing the script like this